South Korea in September 2025 | Weather + Best Festivals in Seoul and Beyond

 The weather in Korea in September is ideal.

-However, there’s an overall cooling trend in Korea during September, with daytime high temperatures decreasing 4°C | 8°F, from 27°C | 81°F to 23°C | 73°F over the course of the month.
+However, there IS still an overall cooling trend in Korea during September, with daytime high temperatures decreasing 4°C | 8°F, from 27°C | 81°F to 23°C | 73°F over the course of the month.

 It’s still hot enough across the country to be out in shorts and t-shirts for the first few weeks of September in Korea, but it’s wise to prepare a sweater or light jacket for evenings.
 Near the end of the month, it can feel downright chilly at night, with average lows of 17°C | 63°F.